Confidentiality Agreements: Lawyers Protecting Information with Non-Disclosure Contracts

 - Restrictions regarding destroying confidential information without the appropriate consent.

-- How confidential information is to be handled once the confidentiality agreement is terminated.
+- How the handling of confidential information occurs once a termination of the confidentiality agreement happens.
 This might include details regarding when information is no longer considered confidential and/or how information is to be returned to the person disclosing the confidential information.

 - Consequences for breaching the agreement.